llorllale/llorllale.github.io/_posts/2022-05-22-kubernetes-in-action.md

 * [initContainers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/): similar to regular containers
   except that [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) runs them first before regular containers.
 All `initContainers` must run successfully for regular containers to be started.
 Their use case is obvious: use them to execute utilities or setup scripts not present in the regular container.
-Sadly, `kubect run` does not support specifying initContainers, so we have to add them to the Pod's spec manually.
+Sadly, `kubectl run` does not support specifying initContainers, so we have to add them to the Pod's spec manually.
 * [ephemeralContainers](https://kubernetes.io/docs/tasks/debug/debug-application/debug-running-pod/#ephemeral-container):
   these containers are added to the pod at runtime when debugging a Pod.
 They are not part of the Pod's original manifest.